opsi-org/shim-review/README.md

 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 *******************************************************************************

-opsi is used to deploy operating systems on a large amount of devices.
-It would be a disadvantage to manually deploy a key on all SecureBoot enabled machines, especially when a customer has a couple hundred or even more than thousand machines.
-Therefore we request a signed SHIM to further sign the rets of our deployment with our key, which is included in the shim, to ease the deployment process.
+opsi is a device management system used to deploy operating systems across a large number of devices.
+A signed SHIM allows us to support SecureBoot environments and enhance security by ensuring a trusted boot chain.
+Working with custom certificates would require manually installing keys on each SecureBoot-enabled device, which is impractical, especially for customers managing hundreds or even thousands of systems.

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************

-We are using a self compiled Linux Kernel and Miniroot.
-To boot with secure boot enabled, shim needs to know the certificate of the CA used to sign the kernel image.
+Our PXE boot image is designed to support a broad range of hardware while remaining lightweight, and thus includes a self-compiled Linux kernel and GRUB 2.
+To maintain a trusted boot chain, these components must be signed.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?